eric334/robot_ws/readme.md

 - <code>roslaunch robot_jumbo.launch</code> in terminal

 ## Configuring Device Ports
-Serial ports are inconsitently assigned on boot, so it is necessary to assign each device the serial <code>dev</code>
+Serial ports are inconsistently assigned on boot, so it is necessary to assign each device the serial <code>dev</code>
 - For each serial device
   - Unplug and replug device from board
   - Use <code>dmesg | grep tty</code> to find the latest attached port